Edward Hulton: Sport

 Hulton owned a successful thoroughbred horse racing stable.
 With Richard Dawson training his horses, he was the British flat racing Champion Owner in 1916.
 That year his wins included the filly Fifinella capturing The Oaks and The Derby double.
 His horses Roseway and Straitlace won the 1919 1,000 Guineas and the 1924 Epsom Oaks respectively.
 He also registered his racing colours under the pseudonym "Mr. Lytham".

-Edward Hulton was the chairman of Manchester City F.C. in the early 1900s.
+Hulton was the chairman of Manchester City F.C. in the early 1900s.